Karen J. Rooney, Ph.D.

 Visual Organizers for Reading

-The strategy called "Wheels for Reading"
+The strategy called "Wheels for Reading" uses the wheel,

-for tracking main ideas and details in a visual format.
+tracking main ideas and details in a visual format.
 The

 approach is very simple.
-While reading the material, the student
+While reading the material, the

-numbers and terms.
-Any other important material can be attached
+and places, important numbers and terms.
+Any other important

-as well.
-The wheels will always be placed one under the other
+material can be attached as well.
+The wheels will always

-to produce a linear pattern so that no organizational decisions
+so that no organizational decisions are required.

-The wheels are developed as the student
+The wheels are developed as the student reads so that

-as soon as the reading is completed.
+soon as the reading is completed.
 For some students with

 good visualization skills, the visual format of the wheel